-The Regents, as the governing board and as trustee, is responsible for the oversight of the Plans' investments and establishes investment policies for the defined benefit plans and UCRSP, which are carried out by the Office of the Chief Investment Officer (OCIO).
+The Regents, as the governing board and as trustee, is responsible for the oversight of the UCRS Plans' investments and establishes investment policies for the DB Plans and UCRSP, which are carried out by the Office of the Chief Investment Officer (OCIO).
 The OCIO has primary fiduciary responsibility for investing UCRS' assets consistent with the policies established by The Regents.